Contents

 We recently worked with a Biotech company to help them streamline their purchasing process.

-The stakeholder will then send the purchase order to the supplier.
+The stakeholder will then send the purchase order to the single supplier.

 Their challenges were multifold: